pha5echange/eng-tools/README.md

 - Added 'pr_process_a01.py' to reformat Page Rank data from 'eng_network_wd...a.py'

 - 'en_genre' and 'eng_list' now replace spaces in genre names with underscores (to note presence of spaces).

-- Single-network version of 'eng_network_wd' now has an 'a' after the version number and incorporates 'Page Rank'.

-- Updated 'nhm_plotter' to output '.eps' files, and label plots.

-- 'SHM' script and plotter script updated and renamed to 'NHM' (Network Hybridity Metric)

-- Subfolder 'gexf/directed/' added to folder structure.

-- 'eng_multiplot' saves images to 'graphs/multi/'.

-- 'eng_fam' and 'eng_hot' combined into one script ('eng_fam_hot').

-- 'eng_network_wd' makes networks for all `first_clusters'.

-- 'shm' now looks for 'OMEGAYEAR.gexf' files in 'gexf/..' and calculates for all.

-- 'gexf/directed/*.gexf' examples added to prevent 'nhm' errors.

-- 'eng_network_wd' now outputs 'gexf/directed/OMEGAYEAR.gexf' file for directed graphs.

-- 'shm_h_plotter' now outputs 2 graphs, each with 2 lines ('GraphH' + 'meanNodeH' and '% H=1.0' + '% Progenitors')

-- 'shm_H_plotter' makes simple line-graphs of SHM results.

-- 'shm' saves log, results and 'nodes' files, and 'shm_plot' file for use by 'shm_H_plotter'.

-- 'shm' calculates the Simple Hybridity Metric (SHM) for nodes and graphs.

-A full manifest can be found at the end of this readme file.

 REQUIREMENTS: